yegor256/blog/_drafts/manager.md

 ---

 There are good and bad soldiers in any team.
 The job of a manager is to understand which is which.
-Then promote the good ones and discharge the bad ones.
+Then to promote the good ones and discharge the bad ones.
 There is one simple indicator I use to make this segregation.
 It's a simple question I either hear from my people or don't.
 Those who ask it are the bad soldiers.
 Their attitude and their behavior require immediate